School of Medicine

 Assistant Professor of Medicine (Oncology) at the Stanford University Medical Center

-Current Research and Scholarly Interests My research focuses on breast cancer treatment and survivorship.
-My primary research interest is the development of novel strategies for the treatment of triple-negative and BRCA1/2 mutation-associated breast cancer.
+Current Research and Scholarly Interests My research focuses on the development of novel therapies for the treatment of triple-negative and hereditary cancer.
 Other areas of interest include prevention of cardiac damage associated with breast cancer treatment and cardiotoxicity of anti-cancer agents.

 Professor of Obstetrics and Gynecology (Oncology)